 8.13 Paid overtime

-If complimentary days off are not practical for your business model, you can consider paying employees overtime after assessing the effort hours, utilization reports and time spent on projects, tasks and functions.
+If complimentary days off are not practical for your business model, you can consider paying employees overtime after assessing the effort hours, utilization reports, and time spent on projects, tasks and functions.

 8.14 Referral bonuses

 Referral bonuses refer to the encashment a current employee receives for referring someone in their network to vacancies you’re trying to fill in.
-If the person the employee refers is right for the job and is offered it, you can thank the employee by crediting the bonus with their salary, accompanied by a special mention in group or private chats(this is entirely optional but worth considering if you want to reduce the lead time to hire and onboard new employees by involving more of your current employees).
+If the person the employee refers is right for the job and is offered it, you can thank the employee by crediting the bonus with their salary, accompanied by a special mention in the group or private chats(this is entirely optional but worth considering if you want to reduce the lead time to hire and onboard new employees by involving more of your current employees).

 8.15 Use caricaturists and artists